 Due to low ridership, Shuttle 405 is currently suspended.

 The very essence of a mitigation measure is that it can be deployed rapidly.
 As such, extending the métro cannot be considered as a mitigation measure as it notably requires government studies and approval, which are part of a long-term project led by the ARTM.

 The current Deux-Montagnes line is not fully accessible to people with reduced mobility.
 However, users may get downtown by using:

 The STL's 902 line to Côte-Vertu métro station, which is universally accessible.

 Côte-Vertu station, which users can pass through to make their way downtown.

-CDPQ Infra is in the process of completely transforming the Deux-Montagnes line with new technology, replacing it with a light metro rapid transit line.
-This requires mandatory closures, including the Mount Royal Tunnel, due to major construction work that includes:
+CDPQ Infra is in the process of completely transforming the Deux-Montagnes line with new technology: a fully automated, 100% electric light metro rapid transit network.

-The REM will be commissioned in various phases:
+The REM will be commissioned in several phases: